 As a one-ply napkin, it's not very absorbent and doesn't clean up things nearly as well as other traditional towels.
-During our water tests, it only absorbed 0.3 ounces of water and diffused only 2.1 inches up the strip, which is poor on the performance scale.
-While cleaning, it picked up some sauce but smeared more of it.
-While it held up its strength when dry, it fell apart after scrubbing just 15 times on a rough surface when wet.
-Overall, it's not very strong when wet or absorbent.
-While its performance features can't compete with a traditional paper towel, this is our favorite napkin for its soft feel and nice look.
+During our water tests, it only absorbed 0.3 ounces of water and diffused only 2.1 inches up the strip, which is poor relative to other towels.
+While cleaning, it picked up some sauce but also smeared quite a bit of it.
+Though it retained its strength when dry, it fell apart when wet after scrubbing 15 times on a rough surface.
+Overall, it's not very strong or absorbent when wet.
+Its performance features can't compete with a traditional paper towel, however, this is our favorite napkin for its soft feel and nice look.

-If you're looking to buy in bulk, the Pacific Blue Basic Recycled Hardwound Paper is your best bet.
+If you're looking to buy in bulk, the Pacific Blue Basics Recycled Hardwound is your best bet.
 This enormous roll is 7.5 inches in diameter and offers over 800 feet of paper.
-Recycled paper is an environmentally conscious way to buy, and its lack of bells and whistles makes it practical and inexpensive.
+Recycled paper is an environmentally conscious way to buy, and its no-nonsense design makes it practical and inexpensive.
 You'll find it stocked in public bathrooms and classrooms.

 Unfortunately, since it's only one-ply and lacks porosity, it's not very good at absorbing water or cleaning up messes.
-With big spills, the water eventually is soaked up, but diffusion is slow, and thus, less absorbent.
-Cleaning has similarly poor performance, and it's not nearly as strong as other multi-ply options.
-If you simply seek a roll that you can buy in bulk and do the job, this is our recommendation.
+With big spills, it eventually soaks up water, but diffusion is slow, and the towel is less absorbent overall.
+It has similarly poor cleaning performance, and it's not nearly as strong as multi-ply options in the category.
+If you are looking for a simple bulk roll that can do the job, this is our recommendation.

-We were impressed by the absorbance time for the Viva Multi-Surface TaskSize.
-Matching and almost surpassing our top scorers, it took the least number of sheets (only two) to absorb a half cup of water poured on the table.
+We are impressed by the speedy absorbance time for the Viva Multi-Surface TaskSize.
+Matching and almost surpassing our top scorers, it took the fewest number of sheets (only two) to absorb a half cup of water poured on a test table.
 The upper portion of the sheet is relatively soft and feels good on the fingers, and it does decent work while cleaning up messes like spills, sauces, and more.